Lazy-Rabbit-2001/Godot-4-EntityBody2D/README.md

 Before v1.6, there is a property `gravity_direction` that helps developers to decide to which direction the gravity effects the bodyl.
 However, for more convenience, the property has been discarded and its functionality is now replaced with **`up_direction` in reverse** to be the gravity direction, which can be got via `get_gravity_direction()` method.

 ## Velocity
 In actual projects, the developers hope to edit the velocity in the inspector of a body so that they can assign the initial velocity of the body.
 Therefore, `velocity` is exposed for this purpose.
-Also, `movement_local` is presented to make the development of a multi-gravity game or, in some situations, fast-to-set velocity more convenient, because this property makes `velocity` with two situations: When `true`, the actual movement will be rotated by `global_rotation`; when `false`, the actual movement is nothing different from directly setting `velocity` in `CharacterBody2D`.
+Also, `movement_local` is presented to make the development of a multi-direction-gravity game or, in some situations, fast-to-set velocity more convenient, because this property makes `velocity` with two situations: When `true`, the actual movement will be rotated by `global_rotation`; when `false`, the actual movement is nothing different from directly setting `velocity` in `CharacterBody2D`.

 Meanwhile, as `velocity` **shadows** the one in the parent class, the access to `velocity` in `EntityBody2D` is determined by `movement_local`, which will cause some unexpectations; if the `velocity` in `CharacterBody2D` should be modified, please use `global_velocity` instead of `velocity`.